livepeer/LIPs/LIPs/LIP-livepeer_treasury.md

 **Voting**

-When proposals are made on chain, they are introduced with a `Voting Delay` and a `Voting Period`.
+When proposals are made onchain, they are introduced with a `Voting Delay` and a `Voting Period`.
 This LIP proposes the initial values of these as 1 round and 10 rounds respectively.
 After the `Voting Delay` has passed, delegators and orchestrators can vote for, against, or abstain on proposals until the `Voting Period` has ended.
 Abstained votes will count towards qorum, but will not affect the for or against tallies.

 * The `QUORUM` and `QUOTA` values from Livepeer's existing governance will be used to determine whether the proposal has received enough votes to be valid, and if the poll passed or failed.
 At the time of writing, then `QUORUM` value is 33% of active stake, and the `QUOTA` is 50%, meaning that as long as 1/3rd of active stake votes, if the majority of the votes are in favor passing, the proposal will pass.

 **Execution**

-Upon the end of the `Voting Period`, it will be determinable on chain whether the proposal passed or did not pass.
+Upon the end of the `Voting Period`, it will be determinable onchain whether the proposal passed or did not pass.
 If it passed, then there is an `execute` transaction callable by anyone, that will execute the associated transaction associated with the proposal.
 By default, initially the only transaction type will be to send LPT from the treasury to the specified receive address.
 If the proposal did not pass or did not reach quorum, then the `execute` function will revert and no action will be taken.

 In the future, additional transaction types that can be executed include sending additional assets in the treasury beyond LPT, or even making protocol updates should the community vote to leverage this governor framework as the owner of the Livepeer protocol.